nomi-kappa/TUS_analysis/README.md

 ***To avoid running preprocessing download the pilot.csv file.***

-### ACTUAL GNG

-     Full tasks consists of 320 trials split into 4 blocks each.

-     Each block (80 trials) has 4 different gems (Cues) that correspond to one condition; GW, GAL, NGW, NGL.

-     Each gem is presented 20 times per block.

-     Sum:
-     4 gems per block (presented 20 times each, per block) 1 block = 80 trials
-     4 blocks = 320 trials

-***To avoid running preprocessing download the GNG_TUS_S1.csv file.***

 *Both PILOT and ACTUAL GNG task are probabilistic; that is 80% valid feedback, i.e. correct responses lead to winning money for Win cues and neutral outcomes for Avoid cues in only 80% of trials,